hch-wang/hch-wang.github.io/_pages/about.md

 ---

 Furthermore, I am concerned about the safety risks posed by the cult, hype, abuse, and dogmatic approaches surrounding machine learning in a larger scope of society and timescale.

-You may want to read more about talks from Geoffrey Hinton and Ilya Sutskever, and [(External Paper) Managing extreme AI risks amid rapid progress](https://www.science.org/doi/abs/10.1126/science.adn0117)
+You may want to learn more from Geoffrey Hinton and Ilya Sutskever, and [(External Paper) Managing extreme AI risks amid rapid progress](https://www.science.org/doi/abs/10.1126/science.adn0117)